mantidproject/mantid/docs/source/release/v5.1.0/mantidworkbench.rst

 - Added an option to matrix workspaces to export bins and spectra to a table workspace.
 - Improved the handling of ``WorkspaceSingleValue`` workspaces in workbench.
 This fixes a crash which occurred when interacting with workspaces of this type.
 - Right-clicking a plot without dragging while using the zoom tool now resets the axes limits.
 - The Slice Viewer now starts with the zoom option selected by default.
+- Added an option in the settings to specify the default legend size.

 Bugfixes
 ########